snarlferb/u/README.md

   in a pixel format.
 You'll often see them used in low-resolution displays, fixed-size text, or when a particular pixel-perfect appearance is needed.
 BDF (Bitmap Distribution Format)

+  BDF works on the encoding, not on GIDs (glyph IDs), so default characters are usually encoded.
+  This means that the default character, often a blank space or undefined character, must have\
+  a valid encoding to ensure proper rendering and handling by applications.
+In some font formats, like TrueType or OpenType, Glyph IDs are used to reference specific glyphs.

   A glyph slot is a container where individual glyphs can be loaded, whether outline or bitmap format.

   Outline fonts are commonly used in scalable font formats.
 Fonts can also be stored in a